Visual content is one of the selling points that affect consumers’ buying decisions, and it’s a crucial part of the buying process.

-Shopify marketplace has thousands of brands that offer the same niche, and the product descriptions will be more or less the same.
-Thus, to stand out among the competitors, you need to choose product images distinctive from others.
+There are thousands of brands online that offer to the same niche, and the product descriptions will be more or less the same.
+Thus, to stand out among the competitors and make sales on your Shopify store, you need to choose product images distinctive from others.

 Capturing user attention and actually driving sales.
 For the landing pages, there’re lots of ways to increase conversions like testimonials, promo popups, a clear copy of services and products, appealing header image, etc. But, on the single product page, unlike the landing pages, what drives conversions is product description and images.
 As we mentioned above, people love to see visual content more than text.
 Thus, images should be your - merchant’s focus and carefully selected.